scrabbletank/farhome-rules/rulesdoc.md

 Attribute Saves use the same rules as rolling a skill that uses an Attribute, with one exception: negative Attribute scores do not replace Normal dice with Bad dice.
 This means the lowest you can roll for an Attribute save is 5 Normal dice.

 ##### Hero Dice
 Hero dice are special dice players can add to any roll.
 You gain a number of them at the start of your adventure and once spent are not replenished.
 You can add at most 1 Hero die to any roll, except wound rolls.
 You may choose to add a Hero dice even after you have rolled, as long as you haven't seen the opposing roll.
+Hero dice are immune to any effects that would change the outcome of the roll, it cannot be hexed, rerolled, or negated.

 Your DM may reward you with extra Hero dice, but Hero dice are usually only given at the start of each adventure.